microsoft/accessibility-insights-web/README.md

 To run a task from the command palette, press **Ctrl + Shift + P**, select `Tasks: Run Task`, and select the task you want to run:

--   `npm: test` runs all unit tests
+-   `yarn test` runs all unit tests
 -   `Test current file in VSCode` runs just the tests in the currently-opened test file
--   `npm: test:e2e` runs all end-to-end tests
+-   `yarn test:e2e` runs all end-to-end tests

 To debug a test inside VS Code, set a breakpoint and click the debug button or press **F5**.